Advanced Materials Beacon

-Research and innovation into advanced materials is a key area at The University of Manchester, focusing on solving some of the world's most critical problems.
+Research and innovation into advanced materials is a key commitment at The University of Manchester, focusing on solving some of the world's most critical problems.

-Manchester is world-leading at developing new and existing materials for extreme environments.
+Manchester is leading the world in developing new and existing materials for extreme environments.

 - Globally, corrosion costs more than $2 trillion per year (World Corrosion Organization).